 Adaptive Composite Map Projections

 I invented adaptive composite map projections, which are an alternative to the web Mercator projection used by Google Maps and all other major web maps.
 They show large landmasses without area distortion, and the centre of a world map can be adjusted interactively.
-Here is a demo map with adaptive composite map projections.

 Selecting Map Projections